dayoonkwon/BioAge/README.md

 hd_data = rbind(hd_fem$data, hd_male$data)
 ```

+### Projecting KDM bioage into the HRS using NHANES 3

 Having estimated biological aging models using NHANES 3 in “Step 1”, I
 can project KDM bioage and phenoage into the HRS data by running
 `kdm_calc` and `phenoage_calc` and supplying a `fit` argument.